grafana/tempo/docs/tempo/website/setup/set-up-test-app.md

 ## Visualize your data

 Once you have created a data source, you can visualize your traces in the **Grafana Explore** page.
+For more information, refer to [Tempo in Grafana]({{< relref "../getting-started/tempo-in-grafana" >}}).

 ### Test your configuration using the TNS application

-You can use The New Stack (TNS) application to test GET data.
+You can use The New Stack (TNS) application to test Tempo data.

 1. Create a new directory to store the TNS manifests.
-1. Navigate to https://github.com/grafana/tns/tree/main/production/k8s-yamls to get the Kubernetes manifests for the TNS application.
+1. Navigate to `https://github.com/grafana/tns/tree/main/production/k8s-yamls` to get the Kubernetes manifests for the TNS application.
 1. Clone the repository using commands similar to the ones below (where `<targetDir>` is the directory you used to store the manifests):

     ```bash
       mkdir ~/tmp
       cd ~/tmp
       git clone git+ssh://github.com/grafana/tns
       cp tns/production/k8s-yamls/* <targetDir>
     ```

 1. Change to the new directory: `cd <targetDir>`, .
 1. In each of the `-dep.yaml` manifests, alter the `JAEGER_AGENT_HOST` to the Grafana Agent location.
 For example, based on the above Grafana Agent install:
    ```yaml